Soumya5122/Enhancing-Real-Time-Communication-A-WebRTC-Based-Video-Chat-Application_/README.md

 APIs and protocols that allow browsers and mobile applications to exchange audio, video, and data streams directly, without relying on intermediate servers or platforms.
-In this paper, we propose a video chat application that uses WebRTC and Node.js, a JavaScript runtime environment that allows for fast and scalable network applications3.
+In this paper, we propose a video chat application that uses WebRTC and Node.js, a JavaScript runtime environment that allows for fast and scalable network applications.